-- B. INVESTMENT IN COMPANIES ACCOUNTED FOR UNDER THE EQUITY METHOD (Cont.): - (2) Company I is an Israeli company owned 50.000001% by the Company and 49.99999% by Rafael.
-Company I focuses mainly on commercial applications of thermal imaging and electro-optic technologies.
-The Company jointly controls Company I with Rafael, and therefore Company I is not consolidated in the Company's financial statements. - (3) Company J is a Romanian company held 40% by the Company.
-Company J is engaged in the construction of fiber optic-telecommunication networks in Romania.
-During 2016, the Company wrote off \$2,500 of its investment in Company J. - (4) Company K is a European company held 33% by the Company.
-During 2015, the Company, through a wholly-owned Israeli subsidiary, invested approximately \$20,000 in Company K, which is engaged in the area of composite aerostructure parts manufacturing for commercial aircraft. - (5) Company L is an Israeli company held 80% by the Company.
-During 2016, the Company established Company L, based on its in-house developed energy technology for transportation, that is engaged in developing energy solutions for civilian transportation applications.
-In July 2016, an international strategic investor invested €16,000 (approximately \$18,000) in exchange for 20% of Company L's ownership interest (in preferred shares) and was granted rights in several of Company L's energy related technologies.
-The investor has certain participating rights in the day-to-day operations of Company L. As a result, the Company deconsolidated Company L and reevaluated its remaining holdings, recognizing a gain of approximately \$10,500, which was included in "other operating income, net" - (6) Company M is a U.K. joint venture held 50% by a wholly-owned U.K. subsidiary of the Company and 50% by Kellogg Brown & Root Limited.
-During 2016, the Company invested in company M approximately\$13,400.
-Company M is engaged in the area of flight training systems.
-(See Note 1(D).) - (7) Company N is an Israeli company held 71% by the Company.
-During 2016, due to an external investment in Company N in which a third party investor acquired substantial participation rights, Company N ceased to be consolidated in the Company's financial results.
+- B. INVESTMENT IN COMPANIES ACCOUNTED FOR UNDER THE EQUITY METHOD AND THE FAIR VALUE METHOD (Cont.): - (2) Company B is an Israeli company owned 50.00001% by the Company and 49.99999% by Rafael.
+Company B focuses mainly on commercial applications of thermal imaging and electro-optic technologies.
+The Company jointly controls Company B with Rafael, and therefore Company B is not consolidated in the Company's financial statements. - (3) Company C is a Romanian company that was held 40% by the Company.
+Company C is engaged in the construction of fiber optictelecommunication networks in Romania.
+During 2016, the Company wrote off \$2,500 of its investment in Company C. During 2017, the Company sold all of its holding in Company C, for a consideration of approximately \$12,000. - (4) Company D is a European company held 33% by the Company.
+During 2015, the Company, through a wholly-owned Israeli subsidiary, invested approximately \$20,000 in Company D, which is engaged in the area of composite aerostructure parts manufacturing for commercial aircraft. - (5) Company E is an Israeli company held 77% by the Company.
+During 2016, the Company established Company E, based on its in-house developed energy technology for transportation, that is engaged in developing energy solutions for civilian transportation applications.
+In July 2016, an international strategic investor invested €16,000 (approximately \$18,000) in exchange for 20% of Company E's ownership interest (in preferred shares) and was granted rights in several of Company E's energy related technologies.
+The investor has certain participating rights in the day-to-day operations of Company E. As a result, the Company deconsolidated Company E and reevaluated its remaining holdings, recognizing a gain of approximately \$10,500, which was included in "other operating income, net".
+During 2017, the investor invested €2,500 (approximately \$2,800) in exchange for an additional 3% ownership in Company E. - (6) Company F is a U.K. joint venture held 50% by a wholly-owned U.K. subsidiary of the Company and 50% by Kellogg Brown & Root Limited.
+During 2016, the Company invested in Company F approximately \$13,400.
+Company F is engaged in the area of flight training systems.. - (7) Company G is an Israeli company held 71% by the Company.
+During 2016, due to an external investment in Company G, in which a third party investor acquired substantial participation rights, Company G ceased to be consolidated in the Company's financial results.
+The Company has chosen to make a fair value election pursuant to ASC 825, "Financial Instruments", for its investment in Company G. This investment was recorded at fair market value on the consolidated balance sheets and the periodic change in fair market value is recorded as a component of other income (expense), net on the consolidated statements of income.
+For the year ended December 31, 2017, there was no significant change in fair value.